 At the Niagara Falls Underground Railroad Heritage Center you’ll learn the stories of individual freedom seekers and pay homage to their lives through a unique art, interactive exhibits and more.
 Guided tours are available morning and afternoon most days of the week.

-Niagara Falls FAQs
+Visiting Niagara Falls Canada FAQs

 If you don’t have the time or documentation to cross the border to see Niagara Falls’ Canadian side, it’s still worth a quick visit to the American side.